akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray.
 "For *Harold Rauth-ulfr Magnús-son*, Two and sixty years," he said, his voice dropping into the low, rolling thrum of a saga-man.
 "I was but a lad of sixteen when the Sea-Steeds of the Great Harald Hardrada first bit the sands at Riccall.
 I saw the Raven-Banner snap in the wind before the Storm of Swords broke us at the Bridge.
 The North-way bled out on that grass, and I thought my own thread was spun."

 He fingered a stiff page of the heavy book, his gaze hard but distant.
-"But the Normans were made of different cloth.
+"But the Normans were made of stiffer cloth.
 I bent my knee to their King William while the blood was still wet on my mail.
 I traded the axe for a Norman’s horse and rode with a few of his sons and nobles through the mud of the West.
 Now, that was when—"

 He was cut short by a heavy, hesitant rapping at the oak door.
 The latch clicked, and the cool evening air spilled in.

-The quiet was broken as the Reeve appeared at the manor door, apologetic, wringing his heavy woolen cap tightly in his hands.
+The quiet was broken as the Reeve appeared at the manor door, apologetic, wringing his heavy woollen cap tightly in his hands.
 He didn't speak until Harold acknowledged him with a nod, and even then, his voice was thick with a fear no title could mask.

-”My youngest is ill, burning up”, he said, ”and the village midwife has turned away.
+”My youngest is ill, burning up," he said, ”and the village midwife has turned away.
 If only your wife were still alive—”

 ”I'll come.”
 Beatrice stood.